 Click OK to expand the hierarchy.
-Find and select the IP test bench, named tb<ip_name>, then right-click and select Set as Top.
+Find and select the IP test bench, named tb\<ip\name>, then right-click and select Set as Top.

-In the Flow Navigator select Run Simulation or use the launch_simulation command in the Tcl Console to launch the simulator on the new top-level of the design, which is the simulation test bench for the IP.
+In the Flow Navigator, select Run Simulation or use the launch\simulation command in the Tcl Console to launch the simulator on the new top-level of the design, which is the simulation test bench for the IP.

-Note: You can look at the current simulation settings in the Settings in the Simulation section.
+Note: You can look at the current simulation settings by clicking on Settings and then navigating to the Simulation section.
 Here you see the simulation top-module name, which should match the IP test bench that you set.
 You can also change the simulator setting here, which affects the behavior of the Run Simulation button.